 Aisha Otaru -BSc Counselling & Psychotherapy- Individual & Couples Counselling

-Adapting the way I work to best suit your needs I will meet you with professionalism and without judgment- no issue you bring is too ‘trivial’ for counselling.
+Adapting the way I work to best suit your needs I will meet you with professionalism and without judgment- know that, no issue you bring is too ‘trivial’ for counselling.
 I am approachable (human first) and to ensure we work well together I offer a 30 minute free consultation.

 I offer emotional and practical support, working alongside individuals, couples and families.
-Fully invested in my role as a counsellor I undergo continuous training, both professional and personal development, ensuring I offer you best practice with current and effective therapy.
+Fully invested in my role as a counsellor I undergo continuous training, both professional and personal development, ensuring I offer you best practice with current, safe and effective therapy.
 As a Counsellor, Youth Mental Health Instructor, Sexual Violence Advisor, I have a special interest in the way that sexual behaviours can impact on you and your life.

 If you have any questions about my practice then please do not hesitate in contacting me.